Coastal Carolina vs. Northern Illinois Cure Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 - The 52.7 combined points per game that these two squads have allowed this season are 10.3 fewer than the 63 total in this contest.

-- The Chanticleers and their opponents score an average of 58.5 points per game, 4.5 fewer than Friday's total.
+- Chanticleers games have an average total of 58.5 points this season, 4.5 fewer than Friday's over/under.

-- The 63 over/under in this game is 4.7 points higher than the 58.3 average total in Huskies games this season.
+- The 58.3 PPG average total in Huskies games this season is 4.7 points fewer than this game's over/under.

 Coastal Carolina Stats and Trends

-- Coastal Carolina's games this year have hit the over on four of 11 set point totals (36.4%).
+- Coastal Carolina's games this year have eclipsed the over/under four times in 11 opportunities (36.4%).

-- When Coastal Carolina scores more than 32.7 points, it is 4-3 against the spread and 7-1 overall.
+- Coastal Carolina is 4-3 against the spread and 7-1 overall this season when the team scores more than 32.7 points.

-- Coastal Carolina is 4-3 against the spread and 8-0 overall when the team churns out more than 448.3 yards.
+- In games that Coastal Carolina totals over 448.3 yards, the team is 4-3 against the spread and 8-0 overall.

-- This year, the Chanticleers have turned the ball over 10 times, while the Huskies have forced 10.

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.